danielschafi/PlantWatering/README.md

 Download it, make that it executes on startup.
 To modify the watering durations / moisture level / blocked times etc. you have to modify the Values at the top of the Programm. if you want to use more Plants, you need to add the corresponding pin for the relay and add the desired values to the parameter arrays.

+Generally, if you modify it, every array that has two elements, need to have as many elements als you have pumps.
+(Besides the start and end times for blocking the Pumps)